Top 8 Health Benefits of Durian

 Durian is a fruit with the ability to boost your immune system, increase energy levels, and inhibit free radical activity.
 The health benefits of this fruit also include improved digestion, strengthened bones, and reduced signs of anemia.
 It is also good for slowing premature aging, lowering blood pressure, and protecting against cardiovascular diseases.

-The other benefits of durian include its ability to help with diabetes management, reduce inflammation of the joints, reduce headaches, and potentially decrease the symptoms of depression, anxiety, and stress.
+The other benefits of durian include its ability to help with diabetes management, reduce inflammation of the joints, reduce headaches, and potentially decrease the symptoms of anxiety, and stress.

 What is Durian?